Glossary

 P

-pathogenic variant
+pathogenic mutation

 pathophysiology

-the disordered physiological processes associated with disease or injury.
+The disordered physiological processes associated with disease or injury.

 patient